-- "X" means that this is a legal trapping method in BC - black bear may not be trapped by placing bait or by using a dead animal or part of it as bait. - For solidly-fastened leghold traps designed to trap wolves, no more than 60 cm of chain between the trap and the point to which it is fastened may be used. - A minimum weight of 150 g must be securely attached to all muskrat submerging sets smaller than size #11/2 - 3 It is an offence to trap a black bear, or a wolf not caught in a trap or a snare, with a rifle using a rimfire cartridge, or with a shotgun with a bore size of less than 20 gauge, or using shells of shot size smaller than No. I Buck. - 4 Refer to the Hunting Methods table, page 16, for firearm and archery requirements for black bear, the Bears section page 8, and the Important Notice for Bear Hunters page 63. - Only killing traps certified under the AIHTS may be used see list on page 94.
+- "X" means that this is a legal trapping method in BC - black bear may not be trapped by placing bait or by using a dead animal or part of it as bait. - For solidly-fastened leghold traps designed to trap wolves, no more than 60 cm of chain between the trap and the point to which it is fastened may be used. - 2 A minimum weight of 150 g must be securely attached to all muskrat submerging sets smaller than size #11/2 - 3 It is an offence to shoot/kill a black bear, or a wolf not caught in a trap or a snare, with a rifle using a rimfire cartridge, or with a shotgun with a bore size of less than 20 gauge, or using shells of shot size smaller than No. I Buck. - 4 Refer to the Hunting Methods table, page 16, for firearm and archery requirements for black bear, the Bears section page 8, and the Important Notice for Bear Hunters page 63. - 5 Only killing traps certified under the AIHTS may be used see list on page 94. - 6 Only leghold restraining traps certified under the AIHTS may be used see page 94.